-While gathering source material for a future long-form article on "Fat Man — The Second Atomic Bomb to be Dropped", there appeared in this article in the New Yorker from August 2015 some interesting information about something stenciled onto the front of "Fat Man", which was the codename of the second atomic bomb.
+While gathering source material for the long-form article on this site titled "Nagasaki — Second City to Suffer a Nuclear Attack", there appeared in this article in the New Yorker from August 2015 some interesting information about something stenciled onto the front of "Fat Man", which was the codename of the second atomic bomb.

 Just to review, at the end of World War II, the United States dropped two atomic bombs on Japan.
 The first on August 6, 1945, over the city of Hiroshima, and the second over Nagasaki on August 9, 1945.
 We're dealing specifically with the Nagasaki bomb here.
 It detonated 1,000 feet above the Japanese city, killing many tens of thousands of innocent civilians below.